gustwindjs/gustwind/documentation/concepts.md

 The styling semantics are based on [Tailwind](https://tailwindcss.com/) but you can see there's also data binding going on at `classList`.

-A navigation component built on top of `link` could look like this:
+A navigation component built on top of `Link` could look like this:

 **components/Navigation.json**